How to Manage Aggressive Dementia Behaviours

 It’s no secret that caregivers often deal with unusual behaviours when caring for a person with Alzheimer’s or dementia.
 The diseases are characterized by a progressive deterioration of the brain therefore personality changes and tantrums are expected.
 They may behave in ways that are physically or verbally aggressive, but this doesn’t make the behaviours any less difficult or embarrassing to cope with.
 In some cases, improper or lack of management may even be dangerous.

-Let’s take a look at some of the most challenging behaviours seniors may exhibit through dementia — and how to manage them as a family caregiver.
+Let’s take a look at some of the most challenging behaviors seniors may exhibit through dementia — and how to manage them as a family caregiver.

 Dementia’s Most Common “Bad” Behaviors